-Bunnings hits the nail on the head in hardware store ratings
+Home Hardware hits the nail on the head in hardware store ratings for 2nd year

-Either way, it’s not just the whiff of snags on the grill that eventually pulls customers into their local hardware store, despite a quarter (25%) of people admitting to grabbing a sausage sizzle along with their new tools.
-It turns out, the majority of respondents we surveyed have their own go-to hardware haven (59%), suggesting that we’re pretty loyal when it comes to where we head for our weekend fixes.
-But if you’re not careful about sticking to a budget while mowing through those aisles, our research shows you might end up spending more than you originally intended, as admitted by 38% of Aussies we surveyed.
+Either way, it’s not just the whiff of snags on the grill that eventually pulls customers into their local hardware store, despite almost a quarter (23%) of people admitting to grabbing a sausage sizzle along with their new tools.
+It turns out, the majority of respondents we surveyed have their own go-to hardware haven (56%), suggesting that we’re pretty loyal when it comes to where we head for our weekend fixes.
+But if you’re not careful about sticking to a budget while mowing through those aisles, our research shows you might end up spending more than you originally intended, as admitted by 35% of Aussies surveyed.

-To help you avoid getting screwed when shopping for your next DIY project, we asked more than 2,000 Australians for their feedback on the hardware stores they made a purchase from in the last 12 months.
-They rated stores on important factors such as their product range, prices, special deals on offer, store and website layout, customer service and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are featured in the results.
+To help you avoid getting screwed when shopping for your next DIY project, we asked more than 1,900 Australians for their feedback on the hardware stores they made a purchase from in the last 12 months.
+Respondents rated stores on their product range, prices, special deals on offer, store layout, website usability, customer service, and overall satisfaction.
+Those that met the minimum required survey sample size of 30 responses are featured in the results.

 Best Hardware Stores

-Here are the best hardware stores in Australia, as rated by consumers in Canstar Blue’s review:
+Here are the best hardware stores in Australia, as rated by consumers in Canstar Blue’s latest review: